adr1enbe4udou1n/blog/content/posts/07-build-your-own-docker-swarm-cluster-part-6/index.md

 A real production cluster should have centralized logs.
 Of course, we have some basic service logs viewer on Portainer, which shows the containers STDOUT, but :

 * With more and more containers, it can be unmanageable
-* Logs of containers will not persist after each container restart
 * Not very powerful to navigate, can be tedious with huge logs

 Moreover, it'll be nice if logs of `data-01` services (MySQL, PostgreSQL, etc.) can be centralized too.